 Blaise and Pansy, however, didn't seem particularly fazed by the unknown professor's presence and after both giving Draco strange looks for his reaction, went and sat a nearby empty table, two behind where Hermione and Ron were.

-The contact seemed to help the blond to shake off his momentary shock, and he carefully schooled his face into a blank expression.
-But Harry didn't even need to consider reading his boyfriend's emotions to know that Draco was at least unsettled, if not actually upset, about seeing someone else taking charge of Professor Snape's potions lab.
+The contact sent the usual tingles of magic through Draco's body and helped the blond to shake off his momentary shock.
+He carefully schooled his face into a blank expression, but Harry didn't even need to consider reading his boyfriend's emotions to know that Draco was, at the very least, unsettled, if not actually upset, about seeing someone else taking charge of Professor Snape's potions lab.
 Recovering his equilibrium, Draco led Harry over to the desk in front of Pansy and Blaise and behind Ron and Hermione, moving out of the way of the last few students in their class, who had just arrived.

 "Who are you?"
 Ron asked the unknown professor rather rudely, feeling a little put out that his perfectly good morning of Quidditch had been ruined.
 This attitude earned him a glare from Hermione; she certainly didn't think that there was ever a good reason to speak towards someone of authority so impolitely.